Biking in Maui

 Bike It Maui.
 Small and family-owned, this company offers two guided sunrise tours down Haleakala each day.
 The price of $144 ($134 if booked more than a week ahead) includes transfers from your hotel, a sunrise van tour of the summit, a guided 28-mile bicycle ride down the mountain, and a full sit-down breakfast at Cafe O'Lei at the Dunes in Kahului.
 Riders must be at least 12 and weigh no more than 260 pounds.
 Kula, HI, 96790.
 808/878–3364 or 866/776–2453. www.bikeitmaui.com.

 Go Cycling Maui.
 Serious cyclists can join an exhilarating group ride with Donnie Arnoult, a fixture on the Maui cycling scene since 1999.
 Routes include Haiku to Keanae, Kula to Kahikinui, and the ultimate Maui cycling challenge: Paia to the top of Haleakala crater.
-Rides are $140 per person.
+Rides are $140 per person ($150 to go to the crater).
 You bring your own cycling shoes, pedals, and clothes, and Donnie provides the bicycle, helmet, gloves, water bottle, snacks, and energy drinks.
 His shop is also a full-service cycling store offering sales, rentals, and repairs.
 99 Hana Hwy., Unit A, Pahala, HI, 96779.
-808/579-9009. www.gocyclingmaui.com.
+808/579–9009. www.gocyclingmaui.com.

 Maui Downhill.
 If biking down the side of Haleakala sounds like fun, Maui Downhill is ready to pick you up at your resort, shuttle you to the mountain, help you onto a bike, and follow you as you coast down through clouds and gorgeous scenery into the town of Pukalani.
-There is also a combination bike and winery tour that lets you visit Maui's Winery at Ulupalakua Ranch.
-Treks cost $129 to $169, and include a simple continental breakfast.
-There's a discount if you drive to the base yard yourself.
+There is also a combination bike and winery tour that includes a visit to Maui's Winery at Ulupalakua Ranch.
+Treks cost $129 to $155, and include a simple continental breakfast.
 199 Dairy Rd., Kahului, HI, 96732.
-808/871-2155 or 800/535-2453. www.mauidownhill.com.
+808/871–2155 or 800/535–2453. www.mauidownhill.com.

 Maui Mountain Cruisers.
 Guided sunrise and midday bike trips "cruise" down Haleakala to Makawao, where you get back on board the van for a tour down to Paia.
 The cost is $155 for the sunrise tour; $135 for midday tours.
 Meals not included.
-Box 1356, Makawao, HI, 96768.
-808/871-6014 or. www.mauimountaincruisers.com.
+381 Baldwin Ave., #C, Paia, HI, 96779.
+808/871–6014 or. www.mauimountaincruisers.com.

 - Great American Vacation: Find Your Next U.S. Trip with Fodor's